Fibro Fog Football Fan

-It is football season in the National Football League and here at my house, we gather in expectation for each big game.
+We are winding up the football season in the National Football League, and here at my house, we gather in expectation for the big game.
+But, I am a special kind of fan.
+I am a fibro fog football fan.

-I am a dedicated fan of professional football, follow several teams and am endlessly entertained by the game and its players.
-As a middle aged grandmother, I still watch even if I am by myself, but I enjoy that my husband loves it as much as I do.
+As a dedicated fan of professional football, I follow several teams and am endlessly entertained by the game and its news.
+Beyond that as a middle aged grandmother, I still watch even if by myself, but I enjoy that my husband loves it as much as I do.

 Football season and game day rituals are bright lights in our house.
 Especially for me, since I struggle with fibromyalgia.